 Any groups which would like to participate and share their social media experiences, please email Margot Rohan

-Spencer Harradine (Bromley Cyclists) and Richard Gibbons will be speaking about cycling and I am hoping to entice speakers from some of the following organisations to share their social media tips:
+Spencer Harradine (Bromley Cyclists) and Richard Gibbons will be speaking about cycling and Sharon Baldwin (BID Operations Director) from Orpington 1st will explain the exciting forthcoming activities planned for the Town Centre.
+Hopefully speakers from some of the following organisations will also share their social media tips: